+Grades P3 - 8

-Grades Preschool - 5 DISCIPLINARY PROCEDURES TO MAINTAIN A POSITIVE SCHOOL CLIMATE
+DISCIPLINARY PROCEDURES TO MAINTAIN A POSITIVE SCHOOL CLIMATE

+The rules are explained to the students at the beginning of the school year and are posted in each classroom.
+The consequences for any infraction of classroom/cafeteria/hallway/playground rules or anything school related are determined by teacher's or school-wide procedures.
 Discuss the behavior with the individual or group of individuals involved in the situation.
 Encourage each child to tell what they did in the situation, emphasizing the importance of telling the whole truth and taking ownership of his/her behavior.
 Discuss with the child(ren) what should have been done and what would the actions be if the situation occurred again.